Location: Laguna Seca, USA

 The Doctor, The Tornado and the Kentucky Kid:

-The Laguna Seca race in 2005 is also the subject of a fascinating documentary by Mark Neale.
+The Laguna Seca race in 2005 is also the subject of a fascinating documentary by Mark Neale (who is responsible for other MotoGP documentaries like Faster, Fastest, and the more recent Hitting the Apex).
 This full-length film focuses on the story of the 2005 Laguna Seca MotoGP – the riders, the teams, the preparations, the emotions, and the pressure that everyone is under to be competitive.
 Narrated by Ewen McGregor, it also provides a history of the track.
+Motorcycle racing fans are advised to check it out.
+You can pick it up from Amazon.

 “THE DOCTOR, THE TORNADO & THE KENTUCKY KID is the electrifying follow-up to Mark Neale’s 2004 MotoGP smash hit FASTER.
 Narrated by Ewan McGregor, the movie tells the story of the biggest motorcycle race in American history, the 2005 Red Bull U.S. Grand Prix at Laguna Seca, California.
 It’s a tale of extraordinary characters chasing a dream in the face of real danger, under unimaginable pressure, with no margin for error.
 For lovers of maximum adrenaline action, this is the pure, unadulterated, 100% genuine article.
 American challenger John “Hopper” Hopkins is also prominently featured on his #21 Rizia Suzuki, but DTK doesn’t flinch from the harsher aspects of a motorsport where success is never guaranteed.
 Thanks to the film’s all-angle coverage of on-track rivalries, it’s clear that Edwards and Rossi were the race’s undeniable highlight, battling ferociously in the final laps while Hayden was in the lead.
 With celebrities in the crowd (including cycle fans Brad Pitt and Adrien Brody) and racing enthusiast Ewan McGregor once again providing dramatic narration.”